HadeelAls618/Demand-forecasting-system/README.md

 **Deployment:**
 * Developed an interactive web application using Streamlit for real-time demand forecasting, which  allows stakeholders to view predicted demand for each category

+## Future Directions
+* Implement a real-time demand tracking system using Airflow and BigQuery.
+* Explore deep learning techniques like LSTMs for capturing long-term dependencies.

+  ## Contact
+If you have any questions or would like to discuss this project further, feel free to reach out!
+* LinkedIn:
+* Email: